beets3d/FutureMakers/docs/projects/coin_project/index.md

 ## Course Outline

-### Chapter 1: Sculpting and Refinement in Nomad Sculpt
+### Chapter 1: Designing and Refinement in Fusion 360
-- Importing AI-generated models into Nomad Sculpt
-- Cleaning geometry and optimizing mesh for coins
+- Creating geometry and optimizing mesh for coins
 - Adding relief, text, and edge details
 - Adjusting coin thickness and diameter

 ### Chapter 2: Preparing for 3D Printing
-- Exporting STL files from Nomad Sculpt
+- Exporting STL files from Fusion 360
 - Importing into slicer software
 - Configuring print settings for coins (layer height, infill, supports)
 - Previewing and slicing the model